An interview with Laura, our Camp Director, with advice for parents of first time campers.

 “For me, this comes down to the child themselves and the best person to judge this is the parents.
 For children who haven’t been away from home before and are perhaps a little shy, a companion can make the child feel less nervous before camp, knowing they will have a friend with them.
 On the other hand, children attending camp alone are more likely to integrate quickly as they have that desire to make friends more.
 It is a reason we only work with individuals and not groups, to ensure that every child is in this same position of wanting to meet new people and make friends.

-How should parents prepare their child for camp before they leave?
+How should parents prepare their child for camp before they leave, especially if they’re a first time camper?

 “Talking is great!
 Discuss the camp, what they will be doing, look through brochures and websites together and watch videos.
 Also, for slightly younger children, pack them their favourite toy, as this is always nice for familiarity.